SINGROUP/pycp2k/README.md

 GLOBAL.Print_level = "LOW"

 # These utility functions will create entries to the input tree from the ASE
 # Atoms object created earlier.
-As arguments you should give the subsys where
+As arguments these two functions take the
-# the entries should be created and the Atoms object from which they are
+# subsys where the entries should be created and the Atoms object from which
-# exctracted.
+# they are exctracted.
 calc.create_cell(SUBSYS, lattice)
 calc.create_coord(SUBSYS, lattice)